Physics and Astronomy M.S. and Ph.D. degrees have varying academic requirements. In brief summary:

 A note for international students

 Many international students plan to remain in the U.S. for a postdoc position after completing their Ph.D.
-This often involves going though the "OPT" process, which can take several months.
+This often involves going though the "OPT" process, which can take some months.
 Information for international students from Rutgers Global Services can be found here, with OPT information here.
 We recommend you look through the linked web pages and, if you have questions, schedule a meeting with your adviser at Global Services.
-If you are going to remain in the U.S. working, it is important to figure this out a few months in advance, or you could end up have to wait some months after defending / graduating without permission to work.
+If you are going to remain in the U.S. working, it is important to figure this out in advance.
+You need to appropriately schedule your OPT and graduation.
+You could end up have to wait some months after defending / graduating without permission to work, or possibly having to delay graduating.

 Information from the School of Graduate Studies